Unipisa/MAGMA-Lisp-Workbench/README.md

 ### This [SWHAPPE](https://github.com/Unipisa/SWHAPPE) workbench is for the acquisition of the source code of MAGMA-Lisp, an extended Lisp interpreter for non-deterministic programming, developed at the Istituto di Scienze dell'Informazione (ISI) of the University of Pisa in the nineteen seventies.

-CAVEAT: The MAGMA-Lisp and MAGMA-Lisp Depository repositories ahve been created, but this repository still needs to be cleaned up, just in case...
+#### CAVEAT: The MAGMA-Lisp and MAGMA-Lisp Depository repositories have been created, but this repository still needs to be cleaned up, just in case...
 -------------------
 ![MAGMA LISP](raw_materials/Frontespizio-sopra.png)
 -------------------